 Can you find your way out of the maze?

 Starting at the top, you have to make your way out of the maze.

 But don’t end up hitting any of the scary pumpkins.
 Because that’s the wrong way!

 Coloring is always an excellent activity for very young children.

 They can get creative for picking colors.
 Also, it’s a great way to review colors.

-Check how well students can color within the lines by using this pumpkin coloring sheet.
+Check how well students can color within the lines by using these 10 Halloween coloring sheets.

 7 Halloween Connect the Dots

 From 1 to 80, draw straight lines based on consecutive numbers.